wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 ## Part One - Design
 There are two major web design strategies that have been in use since the early days of responsive web sites.

-**1. Mobile-First** designs target mobile patterns and layouts first (starting with smallest mobile devices) with the goal of creating the optimal mobile user experience.
+**1. Mobile-First** designs target mobile layouts first (starting with smallest mobile devices) with the goal of creating the optimal mobile user experience.
 As more and more real-estate becomes available (tablets, laptops, and desktops) additional patterns are added to create optimal experiences on those platforms.
-Mobile-first is trying to create an optimal win-win situation for everyone.
+Mobile-first is trying to create a win-win situation for everyone.

-**2. Desktop-First** designs target desktop patterns and layouts first (starting with large desktop sizes) with the goal of defining all possible content that can fit on these large platforms.
+**2. Desktop-First** designs target desktop layouts first (starting with largest desktop sizes) with the goal of defining all possible content that can fit on large platforms.
 As less and less real-estate becomes available (smaller desktops, laptops, tablets, and small mobile devices), content is removed and/or rearranged to fit on those platforms.
 With desktop-first, there's no guarantee the user experience will be optimal or acceptable on smaller platforms and mobile devices.

 For better or worst, most of the web designs we see these days are **desktop-first**.
 They seem to be easier to create when people are short on budget or in a rush.
 I honestly can't remember the last time I worked with a true mobile-first design.
 I know they're out there, but I never seem to encounter them in the wild.

-Given all that, the designs below are **desktop-first**.
-As we proceed through the code in the sections below, we'll be following the desktop-first strategy there as well.
+Therefore, the designs below are **desktop-first**.
+As we proceed through the code in the sections below, we'll follow the desktop-first strategy there as well.
 So here we go.
 Here are the designs for a simple responsive site:

 **Large Desktop Design**